MJ Melendez Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- His most recent time out was on Thursday against the Los Angeles Dodgers, when the righty threw six innings, surrendering one earned run while giving up two hits.
+- His most recent appearance came on Friday against the Oakland Athletics, when the lefty tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.